Team event at the World Championships in Figure Skating - Norway wins gold at the World Championships, Switzerland ranks fourth

 Norway advanced 1-0.

-But now the second round will be repeated: Jacobsen appears to have blocked the Norwegian Voss-Solivage during the race.
+But now the second round will be repeated: Jacobsen appears to have blocked the Norwegian Voss-Sullivag during the race.
 Now we’ll drive again!

 Sarah Hector has now scored a point for Sweden.
 Permission 1: 1.